simeononsecurity/simeononsecurity.ch/content/cyber-security-career-playbook/cyber-security-certifications-degrees-and-certificates/do-I-need-a-degree-for-a-cybersecurity-job/index.en.md

 ---
-title: "Choosing the Right Major for a Cybersecurity Career: A Guide for Aspiring Professionals"
+title: "Choosing the Right Major for a Cybersecurity Career"
 draft: false
 toc: true
 date: 2023-06-15